-The Commission's Order on Rehearing seriously prejudices the substantial rights of SCT.
-The following are the most egregious errors:
+The Commission's Order on Rehearing prejudices the substantial rights of SCT and its customers.
+The following are among the most serious errors:

-- The Order violates the Commerce Clause of the U.S. Constitution by discriminating against out-of-state economic interests in favor of in-state economic interests, including protecting in-state generation from competition from out-of-state generation that would-without the barriers to entry erected by the Commission-reduce consumer costs in ERCOT. - The Commission has exceeded its authority by assuming that PURA §37.051(c-2) gives it unfettered discretion and authority to impose costs on SCT, including cost assignments that are contrary to specific statutory provisions in PURA, the Commission's own rules, and ERCOT Protocols. - The Commission's Order is not consistent with the FERC Order in TX11-1-001 as specifically required by PURA § 37.051(c-2), because the costs assigned to SCT and to transactions over its tie are contrary to the existing rates, terms, and conditions of the applicable Oncor and CenterPoint TFO Tariffs on file with the FERC and made available to the users of the other ERCOT-connected DC ties.2 - The Commission's claim that the SCT DC tie poses serious reliability problems-which is its asserted justification for imposing conditions and assigning costs in this docket-is without merit, because PURA, Commission rules, and ERCOT procedures currently address or provide processes to address reliability concerns and cost assignments.
-Oncor's reliability study, prepared as a condition to FERC's granting its Final Order, concluded that the SCT DC Tie could be interconnected without reliability issues.
-Moreover, construction of the new facilities will take over four years, which is more than enough time to analyze and implement any required changes to Commission rules and ERCOT protocols.
-The Commission's Order prohibits energizing the new Garland line and switching station until ERCOT completes its study of the integration and operational issues. - The Commission has identified nothing unique about the SCT DC Tie that justifies its unprecedented and discriminatory allocation of costs to SCT.
-While the tie will be larger than the existing DC ties in ERCOT, it will not be the largest resource within ERCOT and may not be the largest load.
-Over 17,000 MW of wind generation resources have been integrated using the normal processes for updating rules and protocols.
-Moreover, a Most Severe Single Contingency (MSSC) has long been recognized without the cost of procuring reserves having been allocated to that facility owner.
-The Commission has failed to justify treating SCT differently.
+- The Order violates the Commerce Clause of the U.S. Constitution by discriminating against out-of-state economic interests in favor of in-state economic interests, including protecting in-state generation from competition from out-of-state generation that would-without the barriers to entry erected by the Commission-reduce consumer costs in ERCOT. - The Commission has exceeded its authority by assuming that PURA §37.051(c-2) gives it unfettered discretion and authority to impose costs on SCT, a FERC jurisdictional transmission company that will not be doing business within the State of Texas.
+The cost assignments assigned to SCT and its customers are contrary to specific statutory provisions in PURA, the Commission's own rules, and ERCOT Protocols. - The Commission's Order is not consistent with the FERC Order in TX11-1-001 as specifically required by PURA § 37.051(c-2), because the costs assigned to SCT and to transactions over its tie are contrary to the rates, terms, and conditions of the applicable

+Oncor and CenterPoint TFO Tariffs on file with the FERC and made available to the users of the other ERCOT-connected DC ties.1

+- The Commission's claim that the SCT DC tie poses serious reliability problems-which is its asserted justification for imposing conditions and assigning costs in this docket-is without merit, because PURA, Commission rules, and ERCOT procedures currently address or provide processes to address reliability concerns and cost assignments.
+In addition, the FERC has expressly found, based the Oncor's study reviewed by ERCOT and TSPs, that the SCT DC Tie can be interconnected to the ERCOT transmission system without any adverse reliability impacts.2 - The Commission has identified nothing unique about the SCT DC Tie that justifies its unprecedented and discriminatory allocation of costs to SCT.
+While the tie will be larger than the existing DC ties in ERCOT, it will not be the largest resource within ERCOT and may not be the largest load. - The Commission ignored the uncontroverted evidence that the SCT DC Tie and the interconnection will provide substantial benefits to ERCOT ratepayers. - The Commission assigned costs to SCT without evidence that costs exceed the benefits to ERCOT customers.